 What is pectus excavatum?

-Pectus excavatum is an abnormal development of the rib cage in which the breastbone (sternum) grows inward, which causes a sunken chest wall.
-Sometimes called "funnel chest," pectus excavatum is often present at birth (congenital) and can be mild or severe.
-If left untreated, pectus excavatum can sometimes cause compression (pressure) of the heart and lungs.
+Pectus excavatum (PE) is an abnormal development of the rib cage where the breastbone (sternum) caves in, resulting in a sunken chest wall deformity.
+Sometimes referred to as "funnel chest," pectus excavatum is a deformity often present at birth (congenital) that can be mild or severe in adults and children.

 - Trouble breathing

 - Chest pain